 I want to share one of my favourite salads of the moment made form roasted beetroot, ripe autumn figs, baby spinach and smashed raspberry dressing scented with pomegranate.
 I love roasting large bunches of beetroot over a weekend, it provides a lovely base for salads during the week when I’m pressed for time.
 Roasted beetroot lasts about 4 days in the fridge and I love it with my smashed raspberry dressing that allows all the flavours to dance on your taste buds.
 The fig is optional – but a great addition when they are in season – you can also use roasted cinnamon pumpkin if figs are unavailable.
 I love to eat it simply as is or topped with creamy white goats cheese or Persian feta that rounds out the flavour.
-It is also lovely served along side pan roasted salmon or medium rare grass fed beef fillet.

 What’s good about it:

 Beetroots are packed with phytonutrients called betalains that provide antioxidant and anti-inflammatory support to the body.
 They are also high in minerals such as calcium and magnesium that help with bone mineralization and muscle contraction.
 Figs are low GI and high in fibre to help keep you full and support healthy digestion.
 Raspberries are antioxidant rich super berries high in anti inflammatory nutrients to promote optimum health and vitality.
 Spinach is high in phyto-nutrients to nourish your immune system.
 Black pepper contains an active ingredient called piperline that is known to enhance digestion and work as an anti-inflammatory.